loopbackio/loopback-next/docs/site/Loopback-component-authentication.md

 authentication strategy **was** specified for this endpoint, its `authenticate(request)` function is called.
-If a user profile is returned, this means the user was authenticated successfully, and the user profile is added to the request context (via the `AuthenticationBindings.CURRENT_USER` binding);
-otherwise an error is thrown.
+If a user profile is returned, this means the user was authenticated successfully, and the user profile is added to the request context (via the `SecurityBindings.USER` binding); otherwise an error is thrown.

 Here is an example of a custom sequence which utilizes the `authentication` action.